 FOR CLEAN WATER AND POLLINATORS

 In the summer of 2016, Metro Blooms and its partners began installing native plants along boulevards around Redeemer Lutheran Church in the Harrison neighborhood of Minneapolis.
-Ash trees had already been removed from the boulevards, following the city’s plan to address emerald ash borer.
+Ash trees had already been removed from the boulevards, following the Minneapolis Park and Recreation Board’s plan to address emerald ash borer.

 By excavating the boulevards after the removal of trees, we loosened the heavily compacted soil and created swales where there used to be berms.
-This allowed water to collect in, instead of run off the boulevard, and should benefit the trees that will be planted in the spring.
+This diverted stormwater, which soaked into the swale instead of running off the boulevard into storm sewers.

 In short, we turned boulevards shaped like this:

-The native plants chosen to replace the turf grass that used to surround the trees will provide food and habitat for pollinators and other stressed wildlife.
-They will also grow extensive and deep root networks that direct water into the soil to reduce runoff.
-They’ve been chosen for their hardiness, beauty and low maintenance requirements.
+The native plants chosen to replace the existing turf grass provide food and habitat for pollinators and other wildlife.
+They also grow extensive and deep root networks that drink up runoff diverted from paved surfaces.
+These plants were chosen for their hardiness, beauty and low maintenance requirements.

-Blooming Boulevards is made possible through the support of:
+Blooming Boulevards was made possible through the support of:

 - Center for Prevention at Blue Cross Blue Shield of MN